hellozeyu/CarND-Advanced-Lane-Lines/README.md

 The code can be found in the third code cell on the notebook.

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 10 through 49 in `lane_detect.py`), a function called `color_gradient_pipeline`.
-I convert the image from RGB to HSV and just use one channel as "grayscale".
-Then we can use each function for grayscale, or h, or s, or v Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I convert the image from RGB to HSL and just use one channel as "grayscale".
+Then we can use each function for grayscale, or h, or s, or l Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text](test_images_output/test1_binary.png)